yatesco/seafile-docs/config/quota_and_size_options.md

 #### Default history length limit (seafile.conf)

 If you don't want to keep all file revision history, you may set a default history length limit for all libraries.
-In `seafile-data/seafile.conf`:
+In `seafile.conf`:

 <pre>
 [history]